- What is radiation therapy? When is it used?

 - For a severe upset stomach, try a clear liquid diet (broth and juices) or bland foods that are easy to digest, such as dry toast and gelatin.

 - Learn deep-breathing and relaxation techniques, and try them when you feel nauseated.

-Please call us or visit our Web site for more information on how to manage nausea and vomiting.
+Please call us or visit our website for more detailed information on how to manage nausea and vomiting.

 How to handle diarrhea

 Diarrhea most often begins a few weeks after starting radiation therapy.
 Your doctor may prescribe medicine or give you special instructions to help with the problem.
 Diet changes may also be recommended, such as:

 - Try a clear liquid diet (water, weak tea, apple juice, peach nectar, clear broth, popsicles, and plain gelatin) as soon as diarrhea starts or when you feel like it’s going to start.

-- Don’t eat foods that are high in fiber or can cause gas or cramps, such as raw fruits and vegetables, coffee, beans, cabbage, whole-grain breads and cereals, sweets, and spicy foods.
+- Don’t eat foods that are high in fiber or can cause gas or cramps, such as raw fruits and vegetables, beans, cabbage, whole-grain breads and cereals, sweets, and spicy foods.